nthobbs50/YellowstoneWillows/README.md

     among herbivory, climate, topography and plant age shape riparian willow dynamics in northern Yellowstone National Park, USA.
 Journal of Ecology 102:667-677.

+### Description of files

+1.  fall_height_data_2001_2020.csv contains annual measurements of
+    height of individual willows at the end of the growing season.
+    Metadata are found in fall_height_data_metadata.pdf.

+2.  browsing_data_2003_2020.csv contains plant level obserevations of the number of stems browsed out of a sample of observed stems on individual willow plants during spring.
+Meta data are found in browsing_data_metadata.pdf

+3.  spring_height_data_metadata.pdf contains

+    -   observations of heights of individual willows at the begining of the growing season well_data_2002_2020.csv